Rellotscrewdriver/my-project-template/ReadMe.md

 ### Generating the documentation

-run the `doc.sh` script to avoid typing commands manually everytime after running go to your browser and type `localhost:8000` to see the generated documentation
+run the `gendocs.sh` script to avoid typing commands manually everytime after running go to your browser and type `localhost:8000` to see the generated documentation

 ##  Contributions